 Ultimately, this isn’t just about posting updates.
 It’s about building a powerful lead-generation engine that works for you around the clock, filling your sales funnel with informed prospects who already see your value.
 If you’re looking for more ways to make this happen, our guide on how to increase sales offers a deeper dive.

-Building a Goal-Oriented Social media Strategy
+How to Build a Goal-Oriented Social Media Strategy for Manufacturing

 Every single piece of content, from a LinkedIn post to a YouTube video, needs a purpose.
 It should be a small step toward a much larger objective.